 a.
-If a contestant qualifies for the finals of a Pro rodeo, and that contestant is scheduled to compete on the same day in another rodeo, with added purse money of \$3,000 or more in the event that contestant entered (the conflicting rodeo), only the conflicted contestant will be moved forward at the conflicting Pro rodeo to the first available position where possible.
-The contestant must notify the Central Rodeo Entry Office or the arena secretary at the conflicting rodeo of the conflict no later than the turn-out deadline for his originally scheduled performance at the conflicting rodeo.
-If there are no available positions, the contestant will not be moved.
+If a contestant qualifies for the finals of a professional rodeo, and that contestant is scheduled to compete on the same day in another professional rodeo, with added purse money of \$3,000 or more in the event that contestant entered (the conflicting rodeo), only the conflicted contestant will be moved forward at the conflicting rodeo to the first available position where possible.
+The contestant must notify the CRES office or the arena secretary at the conflicting rodeo no later than the turn out deadline for his originally scheduled performance at the conflicting rodeo.

 - i.
-If a riding event contestant qualifies for a finals and has a conflict with another rodeo with added purse money of \$3,000 or more in the event that contestant entered, and his originally drawn animal cannot be made available at the conflicting rodeo, that contestant can either accept the designated re-ride for the next available performance or, if prior to the end of the first goround of the conflicting rodeo, elect to be drawn out of the conflicting rodeo.
-Where finals are to be held, it must be listed on the prize list when submitted to the Association office, with the amount of the purse. - b.
-Whenever a final event is advertised by management, the number of contestants advertised to compete in the event will do so regardless of standing in rotation. - c.
+Timed event contestants will compete in the first available position drawing into the run of cattle appropriate to that position.
+If there are no available positions, the contestant will not be moved. - ii.
+In the riding events, if the contestant's originally drawn animal cannot be made available at the conflicting rodeo, that contestant can either accept the designated re-ride for the next available performance or, if prior to the end of the first go-round of the conflicting rodeo, elect to be drawn out of the conflicting rodeo. - b.
+Where finals are to be held, it must be listed on the prize list when submitted to the Association office, with the amount of the purse. - c.
+Whenever a final event is advertised by management, the number of contestants advertised to compete in the event will do so regardless of standing in rotation. - d.
 Finals may be held in the seven (7) major events.
 Rodeo committees may have a finals in one (1) or more events subject to the approval of the CPRA Board of Directors.
-In each case, the number of contestants in the finals will be determined by the CPRA Board of Directors. - d.
-When total purse per event exceeds two thousand dollars (\$2,000) and finals are held, the Association Board of Directors may negotiate with stock contractor and committee as to the number of contestants to compete in the finals. - e.
-The number of contestants to compete in the finals must be posted in the rodeo office before the first performance. - f.
-Wherever possible, finals must commence with the low contestant. - g.
-In any final ride, contestants may draw their own animals in the presence of judges, if management desires. - h.
-Where finals are held, contestant must notify rodeo secretary before draw is made if they will not be available to compete in finals, and the next high contestant will qualify, and to continue in that fashion until all positions are filled. - i.
-If there are fewer contestants scheduled to compete in a short go than there are monies paid in the aggregate, the unearned aggregate monies will be added to the short go payoff. i.e., If ten (10) monies are paid in the aggregate and only eight (8) contestants are scheduled to compete, ninth (9th) and tenth (10th) monies would be added to the short go payoff.
+In each case, the number of contestants in the finals will be determined by the CPRA Board of Directors. - e.
+When total purse per event exceeds two thousand dollars (\$2,000) and finals are held, the Association Board of Directors may negotiate with stock contractor and committee as to the number of contestants to compete in the finals. - f.
+The number of contestants to compete in the finals must be posted in the rodeo office before the first performance. - g.
+Wherever possible, finals must commence with the low contestant. - h.
+In any final ride, contestants may draw their own animals in the presence of judges if management desires. - i.
+Where finals are held, contestant must notify rodeo secretary before draw is made if they will not be available to compete in finals, and the next high contestant will qualify, and to continue in that fashion until all positions are filled. - j.
+If there are fewer contestants scheduled to compete in a short go than there are monies paid in the aggregate, the unearned aggregate monies will be added to the short go payoff. i.e., if ten (10) monies are paid in the aggregate and only eight (8) contestants are scheduled to compete, ninth (9th) and tenth (10th) monies would be added to the short go payoff.